-I am a postdoctoral research fellow in Kelley Harris' lab at the University of Washington Department of Genome Sciences.
+I am a Research Associate in Arbel Harpak’s Lab at the University of Texas at Austin.
+Previously I was a postdoctoral fellow in Kelley Harris’ lab at the University of Washington Department of Genome Sciences.
 I completed my Ph.D. in Bioinformatics and my M.S. in Biostatistics in Sebastian Zöllner’s lab at the University of Michigan.
 I am broadly interested in the following (sometimes overlapping) areas of research:

 The extensive genetic variation we see throughout the tree of life is ultimately due to the billions of spontaneous mutations that arise in each new generation.
 Understanding the processes which create heritable variation is central to understanding the very core of evolutionary change.
 I use computational and statistical methods to study how and why mutation rates vary throughout the genome, between individuals, and over evolutionary timescales, and how this variation impacts past and ongoing changes to our DNA.